phamtranminhtri/cisco-disco/hospital-step-3.md

 * Go to each LAP
   * Config -> Global -> DHCP

-### 11.1.
-Update ACL for WLAN-GUEST
+### 10. Update ACL for WLAN-GUEST

-* For CORE-SW1 and CORE-SW2, and BHTQ-CORE1, BHTQ-CORE2:
+* For CORE-SW1 and CORE-SW2, and BHTQ-CORE1, BHTQ-CORE2, and DBP-CORE1, DBP-CORE2:

 ```
 no ip access-list extended GUEST-RESTRICT